osm2pgsql-dev/osm2pgsql-website/doc/faq.md

 * There is a lot of data.
 A full planet will create a database with hundreds of GBytes, this just needs time.
 * Your hardware may be underpowered.
-You should use fast SSDs and have plenty of RAM, for a planet import 64 GB RAM are pretty much the minimum.
+You should use fast SSDs and have plenty of RAM, for a planet import 64 GB RAM are pretty much the minimum, 128 GB are better.
 * You have to tune your PostgreSQL config *before* using osm2pgsql.
 The default settings for PostgreSQL on most systems are totally wrong for a large database.
 Don't forget to restart the database after tuning.